Southern Alberta health professionals recently received life-saving training during a unique learning experience in Brooks.

 A group of ten physicians and several nurses took part in a first-of-its-kind Emergency Caesarian Hysterectomy Course on May 3 at Brooks Health Centre.
 Sponsored by RhPAP and the Brooks & District Health Foundation, the session was a first for rural physicians and nurses in the Alberta Health Services (AHS) South Zone.

-Dr. Kristin Hoffmann led the event, with the goal of giving rural obstetrical surgery teams skills and knowledge that may help save the life of a female patient who is bleeding significantly during childbirth, putting her life at risk.
+Dr. Kristin Hoffmann led the training, with the goal of giving rural obstetrical surgery teams skills and knowledge that may help save the life of a female patient who is bleeding significantly during childbirth, putting her life at risk.
 Dr. Hoffman says the ability to perform an caesarian hysterectomy is an advanced skill for rural health professionals to possess, particularly if you are in a rural location with limited support.

 “It’s good to get a basic skill set, that you at least know what to do, and get these patients out of here alive,” she explains.